-Subject: Detail: Delegated by: Delegated to: Day-to-Day Management Day-to-day management of Land and Property matters including implementing management measures for assets detailed in the Asset Management Plan.
+2. Toperty, Assets and Facilities management Estates & Valuation Subject: Detail: Delegated by: Delegated to: Day-to-Day Management Day-to-day management of Land and Property matters including implementing management measures for assets detailed in the Asset Management Plan.
 Executive Committee [Head of Financial and Customer Services] Acceptance of Offers at Auction The acceptance of an offer when a sale is effected by auction.
 Executive Committee [Head of Financial and Customer Services]/ [Principal Solicitor] Leased / Tenanted Properties - Management To manage and control all leased / tenanted properties excluding houses / flats let on residential secure tenancies under the Housing Act including those available for letting and to include those held by the Council in advance of requirements or surplus or appropriated properties.
-Executive Committee [Head of Financial and Customer Services]

-Easements / wayleaves / rights of way /

-agreements on behalf of the Council for any

-To enter into miscellaneous agreements of

-a minor nature affecting any land and / or

-To negotiate and settle all disturbance or

-The assignment or sub-letting of leased

-properties, subject to appropriate

-satisfactory references.
+Executive Committee [Head of Financial and Customer Services] Agreements - Various Easements / wayleaves / rights of way / garden licences / grazing licences / cultivation licences and all similar agreements - to enter into such agreements on behalf of the Council for any Council-owned land or property.
+Executive Committee [Head of Financial and Customer Services]/ [Principal Solicitor] Agreements - Minor To enter into miscellaneous agreements of a minor nature affecting any land and / or property not provided for elsewhere including street trading licences.
+Executive Committee [Head of Financial and Customer Services]/ [Principal Solicitor] Disturbance / Home Loss Payments To negotiate and settle all disturbance or home loss payments, within prior approved budgets, or where such payments are to be funded from a capital receipt.
+Executive Committee [Head of Financial and Customer Services]/ [Principal Solicitor] Assignment / Sub-letting - Leased Properties The assignment or sub-letting of leased properties, subject to appropriate satisfactory references.
+Executive Committee [Head of Financial and Customer Services]/ [Principal